Friday, February 06, 2026

 Apparently, Hardeman, who turned 76 that year, was distracted by a student protest and opposition at the college that bore his name.
 This impacted the financial well-being of F-HC.
 In his article on "Freed-Hardeman University," Mark W. Hamilton was right to say that by 1950, N. B. Hardeman had "placed the school on a sound financial footing" (Encyclopedia of the Stone-Campbell Movement, 344).
 That was true as far as it went.
 Yet, there is more to the story.

 During Hardeman's presidency, money had been a critical issue, as it always is especially for private schools.
-And Hardeman had done a great job of raising money for the college.
+And through the years, Hardeman had gathered a large number of donations for the college.
 But it certainly seems that in 1950, questions about what was going on at Henderson and uncertainty about the school's future meant that the flow of financial support for the college slowed to a trickle.
 This seems to be the only explanation for something Louise Cowan Dixon, H. A.'s widow, told me in 1988.
 She said that when her husband became the new president of the school, he was shocked to learn that the college's operating fund contained a grand total of $2,000.

 She also said that, although H. A. Dixon became the new president under circumstances nobody foresaw, Hardeman had on more than one occasion suggested to Dixon that he should be the next president of the school.
 Hardeman's judgment was sound.
 When Dixon assumed his new role, very few people among the Churches of Christ enjoyed the same level of admiration and respect.
 Very few people could have taken on the mantle of N. B. Hardeman to advance Freed-Hardeman over the next nineteen years as H. A. Dixon did.
 Freed-Hardeman was fortunate to have had him ready and able to take on that task.